juliema/aTRAM/README.md

   - Give a prefix for output files.
 You may include a directory path as part of the prefix.

-- `-q QUERY, --query QUERY, --target QUERY` for one target or  `-Q QUERY_SPLIT, --query QUERY_SPLIT, --target QUERY_SPLIT` for a file with many targets
+- `-q QUERY, --query QUERY, --target QUERY` or  `-Q QUERY_SPLIT, --query QUERY_SPLIT, --target QUERY_SPLIT`

+ - This specifies the query sequence or sequences.
+If one sequence use the "-q" option.
+For many query sequences, "-Q".

 ## Optional aTRAM arguments: